 Advertisement

 According to some researchers, eating fava beans is the most common trigger.
-Other common triggers are:
+When someone with a G6PD deficiency eats fava beans and experiences hemolytic anemia, it’s called favism.
+Other common triggers include:

 Advertisement